astroDimitrios/Astronomy/AstPy-006 Sunspots/README.md

 # Sunspots

 ## sunspots.ipynb
-## AIM - To measure the sun's rotation period using sunspots and visualise our results
+## AIM - To measure the Suns rotation period using sunspots and visualise our results

 **Predict**

 Have a think about these questions and make some predictions!
 Be sure to tell someone else what you predict.

-1) How fast do you think the sun rotates?
+1) How fast do you think the Sun rotates?
 2) Does it rotate at the same speed all over its surface?
-3) How could we use sunpots in a series of images to calculate the sun's rotation period?
+3) How could we use sunpots in a series of images to calculate the Suns rotation period?

 ## theorySunspots.ipynb
 ## AIM - To visualise and describe the motion of a sunspot